cyl74/StormHack2024Fall/README.md

 cat models/smaile.zip* > models/smaile.zip
 ```

-Then unzip said flip to get our AI model, smaile.h5
+Then unzip said file to get our AI model, smaile.h5
 (you could also just run the modelBuilder.py to get the model, but it will take a long time)

-After getting smaile.h5 run the app_smaile.py to get the backend running
+After getting smaile.h5, run the app_smaile.py to get the backend running

 <h5>Frontend</h5>
 Navigate to the my-app directory and run: